-The decedent’s surviving spouse can request for property to be transferred to him/her without going through the formal probate process.
+Finally, the decedent’s surviving spouse can request property transfer without undergoing formal probate.
 The surviving spouse will need to complete and file the Spousal/Domestic Partner Property Petition.

-Not all assets need to be probated.
-Non-probate assets are assets which the decedent has already transferred title to during their lifetime.
+Believe it or not, not all assets require probate!
+More specifically, non-probate assets are assets for which the decedent has already transferred title during their lifetime.
 They also include assets that have in place some type of survivorship transfer mechanism, such as a pay on death clause.
-These types of assets are not probated and are distributed outside the scope of any terms that may be identified in decedent’s will. in probate court.
+As a result, these types of assets are distributed outside the scope of any terms that may be identified in decedent’s will in probate court.

-Will substitutes are also considered non-probate assets.
-With these type of assets, although the death beneficiary only receives the asset upon the death of the donor, the title of the asset transfers to the death beneficiary during the life of the doner.
-On the contrary, assets transferred through a will are not title transferred to the beneficiary before death of the donor.
-With assets transferred through a will substitute process, the assets avoid having to be probated.
+Additionally, will substitutes are also considered non-probate assets.
+With these types of assets, the beneficiary only receives the asset upon the donor’s death.
+However, the title of the asset transfers to the beneficiary during the donor’s life.
+On the contrary, assets transferred through a will are not title transferred to the beneficiary before death.
+Thus, by transferring assets through a will substitute process, the beneficiary avoids probate.

 Contact A People’s Choice

 Contact A People’s Choice for more information about the California probate process for small estates.
-Call 1-800-747-2780 to speak to a registered legal document assistant.
+We provide low-cost, attorney-free legal document assistance and have over 40 years’ experience in the industry.
+Call 1-800-747-2780 to speak to a registered legal document assistant today.